xuxy09/Texformer/Readme.md

 * All the paths are set in "config.py".

 ## Demo
-Run the model with human part segmentation from an off-the-shelf model:
+Run the Texformer with human part segmentation from an off-the-shelf model:
 ```
 python demo.py --img_path demo_imgs/test1_img.png --seg_path demo_imgs/test1_seg.png
 ```

-If you don't want to run an external model for human part segmentation, you can use the human part segmentation of RSC-Net instead (note that this may affect the performance as the segmentation of RSC-Net is not very accurate due to the limitation of the SMPL model):
+If you don't want to run an external model for human part segmentation, you can use the human part segmentation of RSC-Net instead (note that this may affect the performance as the segmentation of RSC-Net is not very accurate due to the limitation of SMPL):
 ```
 python demo.py --img_path demo_imgs/test1_img.png
 ```